togethercomputer/OpenDataHub/README.md

 # Better-OIG-Together

-This repositary contains the current snapshot of the OIG bot.
+This repository contains the current snapshot of the OIG bot.
 You can find all training data in `data`, the hyperparameters used for training in `training.yaml`, training log in `training_log`, and the pointer to the model at `model.yaml`.

 You can find in different branches different specialized version of this bot.

-You can make it better by providing you data!
+You can make it better by contributing  data!

 ## Data Model